alextsfox/academic-kickstart/content/post/PyOCN/index.md

 Currently, `PyOCN` implements the DAG version of the OCN algorithm.
 I would like to try implementing the adjacency matrix version as well, to compare performance and code complexity.
 Right now, `PyOCN` also has some basic export, visualization, and analysis tools: you can export the OCN as a raster DEM or as a graph in `networkx`, but I would like to see some more advanced analysis tools added: stream order calculations, hydrologic unit delineation, and watershed extraction are high on my list.

 # Wrapping up
+This project was a huge success for me: I learned a lot about C programming, Python packaging, and software design, and I created an alternative implementation of the OCN algorithm that is an order of magnitude faster than the existing library.

 `PyOCN` is still a hobby project.
 If you need well-tested academic software, `OCNet` is likely the more stable choice.
 But if you want a fast, Python-native way to play with OCNs and simulated river networks, `PyOCN` does the job well (and with love).

 If you end up using it for something, I’d genuinely like to hear about it.